 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 In some places, you could even see a glimpse of the amazingly deep colors that would have covered the temple thousands of years ago.
 Yes, you heard that right.
 Some of the original colors still remain.

 We spent about an hour walking around as the light and shadows from the sunset played on the colors of the stones and ancient reliefs.
-Before this trip, we had never heard of Kom Ombo temple, but we would certainly recommend visiting if you have the opportunity.
+Some of them left us absolutely in awe.